 “Can’t be my place.”
-He said stepping off the bed, outstretching one of his arms.
+He said, stepping off the bed, and outstretching one of his arms.
 “Nothing, definitely not my tower.
 There are no rooms that are this empty.
-But where would the rats take me, where could they take me?”
+But where would the rats take me?
+Where could they take me?”
 He asked himself under hushed tones as his feet inched their way forward.
-The stump of the end of his arm gently tapped into a wall and the scientist stopped moving, he rubbed his arm along the wall until the pain started to become too much.
+The stump of the end of his arm gently tapped into a wall, and the scientist stopped moving; he rubbed his arm along the wall until the pain started to become too much.
 He brought it back to his face to be able to look at his arm.

 “Wrapped?”
 He said as the fabric itched at his face.
-“To many questions I need to get out of here.”
-He said moving forward, this time with more certainty behind each of his movements.
+“Too many questions.
+I need to get out of here.”
+He said, moving forward, this time with more certainty behind each of his movements.

 “By the… These doors are as stiff as the ones in my tower.”
 He muttered as he pulled back his now throbbing arms.

-Bracing his foot on the ground with his toes stretching up the wall he lifted his other foot.
-Hooking the neck of the handle between the largest toes on his left foot he stretched backwards.
-The initial tug yielded no results, but with his wait applied against the handle it came open with a loud cracking noise, slamming himself down onto his back.
-Breath escaping through his lips he groaned as the shock of the fall seemed to radiate through his entire body.
-The ringing in his ears screeched as he started to breath heavy, his arms and legs curling into his chest he rolled onto his side and continued shallow, fast breaths.
+Bracing his foot on the ground with his toes stretching up the wall, he lifted his other foot.
+Hooking the neck of the handle between the largest toes on his left foot, he stretched backward.
+The initial tug yielded no results, but with his wait applied against the handle, it came open with a loud cracking noise, slamming himself down onto his back.
+Breath escaping through his lips, he groaned as the shock of the fall seemed to radiate through his entire body.
+The ringing in his ears screeched as he started to breath heavy, his arms and legs curling into his chest.
+He rolled onto his side and continued shallow, fast breaths.
 The pain from his wounds started to burn as he watched blood pouring from under the wraps.
-Behind him he failed to notice the quick steps of one of the Ratmen who rushed over to his side, squeaking out over his shoulder.
+Behind him, he failed to notice the quick steps of one of the Ratmen who rushed over to his side, squeaking out over his shoulder.
 More footsteps followed as others came in.
 He was lifted to the bed once again, still hyperventilating.

 “The wound bleeds.”
 Said the first one that entered.

-Taking a piece of bark out of his back pocket he thrusted it into the scientist’s mouth.
+Taking a piece of bark out of his back pocket, he thrust it into the scientist’s mouth.

 “For pain is good.
 Taste is not.”
 They continued.

 The scientist recoiled at the bark, their jaw clenched through panicked breaths.
 The Ratman holding the bark frowned.
-Using their free hand they grasped the scientists jaw and squeezed until his mouth opened, he then thrusted the piece of bark into his mouth.
+Using their free hand, they grasped the scientist’s jaw and squeezed until his mouth opened; he then thrust the piece of bark into his mouth.